dev-chirag-taneja/dev-chirag-taneja/README.md

  #### About Myself
 - Employement ... **Open for better full-time offers**
 - I will graduated in 2024 from DIT University, Dehradun (MCA) with a CGPA of ___
-- I’m currently learning **React Native**
+- I’m currently learning **ReactJs**
-- I’m looking to collaborate on projects based on ReactJs and React Native.
+- I’m looking to collaborate on projects based on ReactJs and Django.
 -  All of my projects are available at [https://github.com/dev-chirag-taneja](https://github.com/dev-chirag-taneja)
-- Ask me about **ReactJs and React Native**
+- Ask me about **ReactJs, Django**
 - How to reach me **chiragtaneja915@gmail.com**

 ---